 - Utilize the entire drop-off lane.
 Please do not wait until you have pulled up to the Middle School main entrance to drop off your students.
 Approximately 10 cars can drop off students simultaneously.
 Please stay in line. - Students should exit the vehicle as soon as it is safely stopped.
-Please be sure students have all of their belongings ready to go. - Do not drop students off on the road. - Traffic increases the closer to 7:40 am you drop off your students.
-Therefore, dropping off early will help.
+Please be sure students have all of their belongings ready to go. - Do not drop students off on the road. - Students should be walking in the door no later than 7:40 so they can be in 1st period by the 7:45 tardy bell.